voxpupuli/puppet-puppetboard/README.md

 The first, `puppetboard::apache::vhost`, will use the `apache::vhost` defined-type to create a full virtual host.
-This is useful if you want puppetboard to be available from http://pboard.example.com:
+This is useful if you want puppetboard to be available under an address like http://pboard.example.com:

 (The following is generic code used in our tests, it works on Debian 9 and 10, also on Ubuntu 16.04 and 18.04.
 It will talk to PuppetDB on localhost via http)